pranshi-20/Employee-attrition-prediction/README.md

 ## Link to the competition:
 https://www.kaggle.com/c/summeranalytics2020

 **I would like to thank Consultancy and Analytics Club of IIT Guwahati, for conducting such a wonderful hackathon.
-It was really fun in applying what we learned in the course.
-Also this has been an ice breaker for many people.**

 ## Data description:
 * Id - an anonymous id given to an Employee
 * Age - Age of an Employee